thomas2110781014/aws-cloudinit-ssoapt-rest-app/README.md

 ## SSH public key

-To be able to ssh into your EC2 instance, you can supply your own public ssh key by creating the file `sshkey.tf` and entering code like this:
+To be able to ssh into your EC2 instance, you can supply your own public ssh key by creating the file `sshkey.tf`:

 ```
 resource "aws_key_pair" "mysshkey" {